 It is my strong belief that except in the most hopeless of cases, most rebuilds can be accomplished in the course of a single season.
 This doesn’t mean that they will be accomplished in a single season, only that they can.
 Successfully rebuilding requires a little bit of fortune (just like successfully doing anything in fantasy); if your plan for a rebuild hinged on trading for Cam Akers and J.K.
 Dobbins and drafting Travis Etienne, and your wide receiver corps included Michael Thomas, Michael Gallup, Jerry Jeudy, and D.J.
 Chark, and George Kittle or Logan Thomas was your top tight end, well then… sorry, that rebuild is going to take another year.

 But when planning a rebuild, you need to leave an off-ramp.
 You need to have some process in place that lets you switch to contending mode as soon as your roster is up for it.
-This doesn’t mean a willingness to make a bunch of win-now trades; I hate win-now trades and think they should often be termed “lose-later” trades instead.
+This doesn’t mean a willingness to make a bunch of win-now trades; I

 But it does mean being able to quickly pivot back to considering current value and yes, possibly even making trades that shift future production into the current season provided the total net value is still in your favor.
 (My complaint against “win-now” trades is not that they shift future production into the present, it’s that they sacrifice total value to do so.)